 Skin is constantly regenerating itself, replacing dead skin cells with new ones.
 Dead skin cells typically slough off on their own, but sometimes your skin needs extra help.
 The combination of skin cell build up, excess oil, and dirt can result in acne breakouts.
 When this happens, some people turn to exfoliates to help rid their skin of excess skin cells that are contributing to their breakouts.

-Exfoliates can work to clear blemishes, but the products you use and how often you should use them depends on your skin type.
-Not all exfoliates are created equal; some contain ingredients that are best for your face, while others are better for the rest of your body.
-If you suffer from acne primarily on your face, you should use a gentle exfoliate sparingly.
-Harsh exfoliates with large granules will damage new skin cells, causing dryness, redness, and inflammation.
+Exfoliants can work to clear blemishes, but the products you use and how often you should use them depends on your skin type.
+Not all exfoliants are created equal; some contain ingredients that are best for your face, while others are better for the rest of your body.
+If you suffer from acne primarily on your face, you should use a gentle exfoliant sparingly.
+Harsh exfoliants with large granules will damage new skin cells, causing dryness, redness, and inflammation.
 If you have oily skin, this can also cause your sebaceous glands to overproduce oil, causing more acne to form.
 As a general rule, stick to exfoliating once a week for dry skin, or twice a week for oily skin.

 Instead of rubbing your face with a towel, pat it gently after you wash.
-Especially if you have sensitive skin, this method will dry your skin without causing irritation.
-Be particularly careful around the eyes; the skin here is thin and delicate, and harsh rubbing can cause discoloration, swelling, and wrinkles.
-When you go to dry your face, don’t reach for the towel you just used after your shower.
+This method will dry your skin without causing irritation, which is especially important for those with sensitive skin.
+Be particularly careful around the eye area; the skin here is thin and delicate, and harsh rubbing can cause discoloration, swelling, and wrinkles.
+When you dry your face, don’t reach for the same towel you used to dry off after your shower.
 Always dry your face with a clean washcloth or towel to prevent bacterial infection.